Porsche 944 Specialist

 944's are now consistently failing their MOT with corrosion to the sills.
 The cavity between the inner sill and outer sill traps dampness and over time, corrosion takes hold.
 A good inspection point is in the door shut – the black plastic vent can be popped out to view down into the cavity between the inner and outer sill.
 Other indications are rust bubbles appearing on the outer sill and in the lower door shut and top of the sill.
 Other rust areas for the 944 are around the rear hatch locks, lower edges of the arches, inside the boot – both inside cavities of the rear wing next to arch.

 The Porsche 944 was considered by many to be the most reliable Porsche to have been built.
 The 944 delivers excellent handling characteristics with a balanced layout thanks to the gearbox being located on the rear axle and an all alloy four cylinder engine (effectively half of the 928 V8, yet with 2x balance shafts) perched at a slant angle just over the front axle.

 The transaxle design allows the weight of the engine and gearbox to be evenly balanced in the chassis which delivers a vehicle with a near perfect 50/50 weight distribution.

 The 944 turbo is a living legend - in standard form the 944T is a sharp tool, but with some modification the car is transformed and steps up to knock on the door of current fast sports cars - here is a little, stealthy sports car which can cross the country like a grand tourer or competitively lap a race track.
-This should not be a surprise as when the model had its own racing series: The Porsche 944 Turbo Cup Series in the 1980’s.
+This should not be a surprise as when the model had its own racing program: The Porsche 944 Turbo Cup Series in the 1980’s.